Norost/norost-b/Design/kernel/ipc.rst

 Inter-process communication
 ===========================

-IPC is achieved by "thread hopping": a thread stores data to be transmitted in some of its registers and asks the kernel to switch it to another process.
+IPC is achieved by "process hopping": a thread stores data to be transmitted in some of its registers and asks the kernel to switch it to another process.

 If the other process has a notification handler set up, it will set the